 (a) compensation based on your length of service, age and the current statutory maximum weekly pay of £464; and

 You need to be mindful however that compensation for loss of employment for unfair dismissal is capped currently at £76,574 or a year’s loss of earnings whichever is the greater.
 So, if your annual salary is £65,000, the maximum you could hope to achieve if you were to pursue a claim for unfair dismissal, would be £76,574 for loss of employment.

 Ultimately your negotiating power around compensation for loss of earnings needs to focus on how long it will take you to secure new employment.
 Against this you need to be pragmatic and realistic as there is a statutory obligation to mitigate your losses once your employment ends.

-If you would like to further discuss any of the information detailed above, please contact our Employment team on 01892 510000
+If you would like to further discuss any of the information detailed above or have further questions about severance packages, please contact our Employment team on 01892 510000